Approved/revised: October 1, 2024

-NVIT is BC’s Indigenous Public Post Secondary institution.
-Founded by the five First Nations Bands of the Nicola Valley in 1983, NVIT was created with a vision of providing a place for Indigenous students to attend a post secondary-institute to study within a supportive Indigenous environment.
+NVIT is BC’s Indigenous Public Post-Secondary institution.
+Founded by the five First Nations Bands of the Nicola Valley in 1983, NVIT was created to provide a place for Indigenous students to attend a post-secondary institute to study within a supportive environment.

 Policy Framework Categories

-Nicola Valley Institute of Technology’s policy framework consists of one external and three internal categories:
+Nicola Valley Institute of Technology’s policy framework consists of external and internal categories:

 External

-1) Legislation The College and Institute Act is the legislation under which NVIT was established and is required to operate.
-This Act, along with other relevant legislation such as the Freedom of Information and Protection of Privacy Act and the Public Sector Employers Act, delineates public policy with which NVIT must comply.
-Provincial legislation is the prerogative of the Government of British Columbia and is included here for visibility of NVIT’s public policy context.
+1. Legislation: The College and Institute Act is the legislation under which NVIT was established and is required to operate.
+This Act and other relevant legislation, such as the Freedom of Information and Protection of Privacy Act and the Public Sector Employers Act, delineate public policy with which NVIT must comply.
+Provincial legislation is the prerogative of the Government of British Columbia and is included here for the visibility of NVIT’s public policy context.

 Internal

-3) Education Council Policies established by NVIT’s Education Council within its legislated authority.
+3. Education Council: Policies established within NVIT’s Education Councils' legislated authority.

-Relationships, particularly those with the aboriginal community, are a key component of NVIT’s policy framework.
-NVIT relies heavily on the Elders Council to provide advice and guidance on maintaining positive relationships and practicing respect, discipline, leadership and good medicine.
+Relationships, particularly those with the Indigenous community, are essential to NVIT’s policy framework.
+NVIT relies heavily on the Elders Council to advise and guide on maintaining positive relationships and practicing respect, discipline, leadership and good medicine.

 NVIT’s internal policy framework supports the institution in achieving its reason for being, establishes the Board’s governance philosophy, and provides uniform guidelines and interpretation for i) governance, ii) educational and administrative operations, and iii) actions and conduct across the organization.